prime-minister-of-fun/openwrt-swapfile/README.md

 This is a riff on this: https://forum.archive.openwrt.org/viewtopic.php?id=12419

-My version has status and creates a 10MB swapfile.
+My version has service status and creates a 10MB swapfile.
 Tune the service to your liking with etc-config-swap.
 1. git clone my repo.
 2. Adjust etc-config-swap to your preferences
 3. Ssh into the device.
-4. opk add kmod-loop losetup swap-utils openssh-sftp-server
+4. On the command line: opk add kmod-loop losetup swap-utils openssh-sftp-server. if you are resource-starved, you might get away with copy/paste.
 5. sftp etc-config-swap root@your-openwrt-address:/etc/config/swap
 6. sftp etc-init.d-swap root@your-openwrt-address:/etc/init.d/swap
 7. ssh root@your-openwrt-address